raymondclowe/roo-mission-impossible/setup.md

 Setup complete!
 The 'jim-phelps' mode has been successfully configured in the .roomodes file and awaits your instructions.
 ```

-Then switch to the `jim-phelps` mode to begin task delegation.
+Then change mode role to the `jim-phelps` agent mode role to begin task delegation.

 ## Finally